tycheleturner/lab_meeting_bingo/README.md

 #### Words for the card:
-There were two presenters at my lab meeting (me and another person) so I selected a set of words from both presenters as well as some generic words in our field.
+There were two presenters at my lab meeting so I selected a set of words from both our presentations, as well as, some generic words in our field.
 I then strategically placed them around the card so "hopefully" the winner would have to listen to both talks to win.
 As an example, the words for my talk were:

 ```
 tntwords <- c("de novo", "genome", "CNV", "SNP", "indel", "Illumina", "QC", "autism", "PCA", "variants", "father", "exome", "validation", "pedigree", "burden", "regulatory", "SFARI")